MY FELLOW CANADIANS

 It’s a long road, but one I’m willing to take.
 Are you with me?
 Canada can, and shall, be at the forefront of such legislation and regulation of AI, no matter how rich and powerful the owners of these AI companies are.
 We, the people, are taught to believe we are too little to make any changes to this sick world, but here I’m standing tall, as a stay-at-home mom, as a woman of colour, an immigrant, a new Canadian, believing in the power of the people to effect positive change.
 To create a better, safer world.

-Please, if you can, support my petition.
+If you can, support my petition.
 I need all the support I can get.
-Reach out to me if you need details like the email addresses of your representatives and a draft email that you can use to contact and email them, asking them to support this initiative, too.
-Together, we’re powerful.
+Reach out to me if you need the email addresses of your representatives and a draft email that you can use to contact and email your MP.